 At 1948, our Conversation Iceberg framework focuses on seven interconnected elements that sit beneath the surface of every high-stakes interaction.
 Whether acknowledged or not, these forces shape tone, reaction, and outcome.

-Every courageous conversation begins with clarity.
+Every difficult conversation begins with intention.
 What are you truly trying to achieve?
 Is it correction, understanding, alignment, accountability, repair?
 Without a defined objective, conversations drift — and drift often leads to defensiveness or dilution.
 Clarity of purpose anchors the interaction.

 2. Assumptions